City of Adelaide

 UX reporting

-Audience-specific findings were synthesised into a single, prioritised set of cross-audience recommendations, giving stakeholders a shared view of where effort would have the greatest impact.
+I synthesised audience-specific findings into a single prioritised set of recommendations, giving stakeholders a shared view of where effort would have the greatest impact.

 UX reporting

-Audience-specific findings were synthesised into a single, prioritised set of cross-audience recommendations, giving stakeholders a shared view of where effort would have the greatest impact.
+I synthesised audience-specific findings into a single prioritised set of recommendations, giving stakeholders a shared view of where effort would have the greatest impact.

 Research repository